-If their misinterpretation does impact your goals, then it may be in your best interest to engage them and let them know that you think they may have drawn an incorrect conclusion from something you’ve done.
+If their misinterpretation does impact your goals, then it may be in your best interest to engage and let them know that you think they may have drawn an incorrect conclusion from something you’ve done.
 Hopefully, they are willing to listen.
 If they are unwilling to listen, it may be in your best interest to choose a different environment to operate in and limit engagement with the person(s) moving forward.

-People drawing incorrect conclusions is often a trigger because we (humans) think such an act is “dangerous” in some way.
-We likely think this because people drawing incorrect conclusions about us can negatively impact our ability to get things we want.
+You may view people drawing incorrect conclusions about you as “dangerous” in some way.
+You/others may think this because people drawing incorrect conclusions about you can negatively impact getting things you want.
 This, however, is not always true.

-Recommended reads for overcoming social anxiety (link)
+Recommended reads for overcoming social anxiety

 There’s more

-If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence we encourage you to view our self-help solutions for these and other common psychological challenges.
+If you struggle with low self-esteem, self-consciousness, low self-worth, or low self-confidence, we encourage you to view our self-help solutions for these and other common psychological challenges.

 Looking for more?